fherrera124/taocp/logs.md

 ####<a id="title"></a>Errata to the digital edition [**](#note2):

-The app01.html file was a mess, particulary with the images.
-Some of them incompletes or just incorrect.
-Let me know if you find one of my corrections wrong.
+(The app01.html file was a mess, particulary with the images.
+Some of them incompletes or just incorrect).

   - On id="page\_29":